Se-Boruk/Cifar10_Classification/README.md

 In fact, all files you need is **main** file and if you want to use architecture I used, you will find it in **architectures.py**, but you can your own as well.
 All necessary folders and files will be created after you run the project so make sure to put it in some separate folder.
 This project's goal was to use NeuroUtils library, so I highly recommend to use it's tutorial on main page, if you want to experiment.

+Anyway, most of the hyperparameters are included in model report and you can acces all of them (including architecture.json file) by **Actual_best_result**, so you can make it on your own by your own methods using these parameters :)

 ## Feedback